dib-lab/2022-paper-branchwater-software/manuscript.md

 ## Abstract {.page_break_before}

-We introduce branchwater, a flexible and fast petabase-scale search for the 800,000 public metagenomes presently in the NCBI Sequence Read Archive.
-Our search is based on the FracMinHash k-mer sketching technique and can search all public metagenomes with 1000 query genomes in approximately 24 hours using 30 GB of RAM and 32 threads.
+We introduce branchwater, a flexible and fast petabase-scale search for the 767,000 public metagenomes presently in the NCBI Sequence Read Archive.
+Our search is based on the FracMinHash k-mer sketching technique and can search all public metagenomes with 1000 query genomes in approximately 36 hours using 50 GB of RAM and 32 threads.
 Branchwater is a Rust-based multithreading front-end built on top of the sourmash library.
-We provide biological use cases, discuss design and performance considerations, and provide benchmarks for a variety of different parameters.
+We provide biological use cases, examine performance, and discuss design and performance considerations.

 ## Introduction {.page_break_before}